António Guterres: Candidacy

 Guterres became United Nations Secretary-General on 1 January 2017, following his formal election by the UN General Assembly on 13 October 2016.

 On 29 February 2016, Guterres submitted his nomination as Portugal's candidate for the 2016 UN secretary-general selection.
 This was the first time candidates for secretary-general had to present their platform in public hearings in the UN General Assembly, a process during which Guterres emerged as a much stronger candidate than had been initially expected, given that he fit the bill on neither the gender nor the geographic scores.

 On 5 October, the 15-member United Nations Security Council announced that it had agreed to nominate Guterres, after an informal secret ballot in which he gained 13 "encourage" votes and two "no opinion" votes.
 The Security Council officially nominated Guterres in a formal resolution on 6 October.
 A week later, he was formally elected by the United Nations General Assembly in its 71st session.
 Guterres took office on 1 January 2017.
+Guterres is the first national leader to become the U.N.
+Secretary-General.